google/mesop/docs/guides/static-assets.md

 ### Using a .env file

-You can also specify the environment variables in a `.env` file at the root of your application directory.
+You can also specify the environment variables in a `.env` file.
+This file should be placed in the same directory as the `main.py` file.

 ``` title=".env"
 MESOP_STATIC_FOLDER=assets